 VIII.
 BENEFITS CONTINUATION

 IX.
-TRAINING LEAVE
+MILITARY TRAINING LEAVE

 A. Use accrued compensatory time for regularly scheduled hours; or

-C. Choose to take leave without pay.
+C. Take leave without pay.

 Employees also have the option of interspersing their accrued vacation and/or comp time with military training leave.
 Firefighters may also use trades and Kelly days.